 If you’re looking for fabric that feels icy-cool to the touch, aim for pillows that feature Phase Change Material (PCM) or cooling gel pads.
 PCM is a Sleepopolis favorite because it’s crafted to feel very cooling on the skin.
 Not to mention, it’s naturally moisture-wicking, which can serve to keep those night sweats at bay.

-More: Check out my roundup of the best cooling mattress toppers!
+More: Check out our roundup of the best cooling mattress toppers!

 Cooling gel pads are usually a bit less cool to the touch as compared to PCM, but still do a fantastic job of dissipating body heat.
 In fact, they’re often used in memory foam pillows to prevent them from warming up (as they often tend to do).
 Plus, cooling gel pads are often removable, giving sleepers the option to customize the temp of their pillow.